webtorrent/webtorrent/README.md

 # ![WebTorrent](https://raw.github.com/feross/webtorrent/master/img/wordmark.png)
-### WebTorrent - Streaming BitTorrent client for the browser (via WebRTC)
+### WebTorrent - Streaming BitTorrent client for the browser

 [![Build Status](https://travis-ci.org/feross/webtorrent.png?branch=master)](https://travis-ci.org/feross/webtorrent)
 [![Dependency Status](https://david-dm.org/feross/webtorrent.png)](https://david-dm.org/feross/webtorrent)

 > Warning: This is pre-alpha software.
 Nothing works yet. **Watch/star to follow along with progress.**

 ## Project Goal

-Build a fully-interoperable web-based BitTorrent client that can be used without an install (no app/plugin/extension/etc.).
+Build a browser BitTorrent client that requires no install (no plugin/extension/etc.) and fully-interoperates with the regular BitTorrent network.
+Use WebRTC Data Channels for peer-to-peer transport.

-Since WebTorrent is web-first, it's dead simple for users to use without understanding .torrent, magnet links, clients, etc. By making BitTorrent easier, it will be accessible to new swathes of users who were previously intimidated, confused, or unwilling to install a program on their machine to participate.
+Since WebTorrent is web-first, it's simple for users who do not understand .torrent files, magnet links, NATs, etc. By making BitTorrent easier, it will be accessible to new swathes of users who were previously intimidated, confused, or unwilling to install a program on their machine to participate.

 ## Planned Features